-The other weirdness of the film is that despite the earnestness of its appeal to a brand of Midwestern evangelical Christianity, the film also has a bend over backwards fear of toeing a Politically Correct line that almost gives you the impression that it is ashamed of its appeal to Middle American roots.
+The other weirdness of the film is that despite the earnestness of its appeal to a brand of Midwestern evangelical Christianity, the film also has a bend over backwards fear of toeing a Politically Correct line that almost gives you the impression that it is ashamed of its appeal to Middle American roots (which are notedly white and conservative for the larger part).
 This is particularly the case when it comes to the depiction of The Trinity, which it has determined to make as ethnically diverse as possible – God is played by an African-American woman, Jesus by an Arab-Israeli actor, the Holy Spirit by a Japanese actress, while Alice Braga who plays the spirit of wisdom is an actress of Brazilian origin.
 (Although to be fair, this is being faithful to the way the characters were depicted in the book).